angwa/event-ticketing/README.md

 composer install
 ```

-Then  Configure your database variables in the .env file and run
+Configure your database variables in the .env file and run
 After wards, run
 ```
 php artisan optimize
 ```
+Then run
 ```
-Then
 php artisan migrate

 ```